AdobeDocs/campaign-classic.en/help/technotes/aa-connector-migration.md

 >[!NOTE]
 >
->For any questions about these changes, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+>For any questions about these changes, read the [FAQ](#faq-aa).
+For more information, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
 >

 ## What changed?

-A new integration between Campaign Classic and Adobe Analytics is now available.
+A new integration between Campaign Classic v7 and Adobe Analytics is now available.
 Major changes are listed below.

 * Integration between Adobe Campaign Classic and Adobe Analytics authentication has moved from user/password to Adobe Identity Management Service (IMS).
 As a consequence, you must implement Adobe IMS, and connect to Campaign [via an Adobe ID](../integrations/using/about-adobe-id.md), before starting Analytics Connector implementation.